 William Berman is a Clinical Professor of Law.
 He has taught at Suffolk's Clinical Programs since 2000.
 He is a graduate of Union College and Boston University School of Law.
-Professor Berman is the Managing Attorney of Suffolk's Accelerator Practice, the third year capstone experience for the Accelerator Program, a three year course of study that introduces students to the theory, practice, business and technology skills needed to represent average income clients who otherwise are without access to the justice system.
-The Accelerator Practice provides students a year-long clinical experience in a fee generating law firm embedded within the law school.
+Professor Berman is the Managing Attorney of Suffolk's Accelerator-to-Practice Program, the third year capstone experience for the Accelerator-to-Practice Program, a three year course of study that introduces students to the theory, practice, business and technology skills needed to represent average income clients who otherwise are without access to the justice system.
+The Accelerator-to-Practice Program provides students a year-long clinical experience in a fee generating law firm embedded within the law school.
 The Accelerator Program offers students a unique opportunity to prepare for practice in a small or solo firm.

 Prof. Berman is also the Director of Suffolk’s Housing Discrimination Testing Program, funded by the Department of Housing and Urban Development in partnership with the Fair Housing Commission of the City of Boston.
 HDTP's mission is to eliminate housing discrimination through testing, enforcement and education.
 Professor Berman and his colleagues have trained over 100 students and community members to conduct housing discrimination testing in the Boston area, and have referred numerous cases to local agencies for enforcement.
 Professor Berman also oversees Suffolk's Fair Housing Fellowship Program and teaches a fair housing seminar.

-Jamie Langowski, William Berman, Regina Holloway, and Cameron McGinn, Transcending Prejudice: Gender Identity and Expression-Based Discrimination in the Metro Boston Rental Housing Market, Forthcoming, to be published in Volume 29.2 of the Yale Journal of Law and Feminism (2017).
+- Jamie Langowski, William Berman, Regina Holloway, and Cameron McGinn, Transcending Prejudice: Gender Identity and Expression-Based Discrimination in the Metro Boston Rental Housing Market, Yale Journal of Law and Feminism, Vol. 29, p.
+321, 2018.

-James Matthews, is a Clinical Fellow in Suffolk Law School’s Accelerator Practice and Housing Discrimination Testing Program (HDTP) where he supervises law students in housing discrimination, landlord-tenant, and other consumer protection matters related to housing.
+James Matthews, is an Assistant Clinical Professor of Law in Suffolk Law School’s Accelerator-to-Practice Program and Housing Discrimination Testing Program (HDTP) where he supervises law students in housing discrimination, landlord-tenant, and other consumer protection matters related to housing.
 Attorney Matthews has over ten (10) years of experience working with low-income individuals on housing issues.
 Prior to law school, he was employed by the North Shore Community Action Programs (NSCAP) in Peabody, MA, where he worked with the agency’s staff attorney to assist low-income tenants facing eviction, discrimination, and termination or denial of subsidized housing.
 During law school, he continued advocating for at-risk tenants through a Summer Fellowship at the Harvard Legal Aid Bureau and as a student attorney in Suffolk Law School’s Housing Clinic.
 Attorney Matthews also has significant teaching and professional presenting experience.
 He helps conduct fair housing trainings and presentations as part of HDTP’s community education and outreach.
 He also teaches an upper-level landlord-tenant course he developed which includes instruction on state and federal fair housing law.

 Ana Vaquerano, a native of El Salvador, is a long-term resident of Chelsea who has worked tirelessly for the community for over twenty-five years.
 Ana has worn many hats in her work with Suffolk University Law School; program coordinator, administrative assistant, secretary-receptionist, paralegal and intake worker among other responsibilities.
 She has been honored for her outstanding client service by the Massachusetts chapter of the National Lawyers Guild and also by many other organizations.
 Her fluent Spanish has made her an invaluable resource for clinical students, colleagues and clients.
 And she has volunteered for several years to accompany undergraduate students in a program of work and learning in a rural village in El Salvador.
 Her dedication to public service is an example and an inspiration to her colleagues and the students at Suffolk University Law School.
 Ana is married and has three children and two grandchildren.